richmeij/redx/README.md

 # Async actions

-Redux supports async actions (or async action creators) through middleware, and by default with [`Redux Thunk`](https://github.com/reduxjs/redux-thunk).
+Redux supports async actions (or async action creators) through middleware, and by default with [redux-thunk](https://github.com/reduxjs/redux-thunk).
 The support for RedX is based on Redux Thunk's API and not tested with other async middleware.

 Creating an async action starts with wrapping a function with `asyncAction`.
 This function should return a new function that accepts three parameters: